Adult tortoiseshell cat is ready for her first air travel

-As someone who’s traveled across the Atlantic Ocean with a nine-year-old cat, I know that preparing to fly with a feline can be very stressful.
+As someone who’s traveled across the Atlantic Ocean with a nine-year-old cat, I know that preparing to fly with a cat can be very stressful.

-Getting a cat ready to fly internationally includes sorting through overwhelming border regulations and meeting tight deadlines.
+Preparing a cat to fly internationally involves navigating overwhelming border regulations and meeting tight deadlines.
 That’s why I want to share my experience and make the process easier for you.

 In this article, you’ll learn what you need to do before, during, and after your plane trip, and you'll get answers to the following questions:

-How and when should I start preparing for flying with a cat?
+How and when should I start preparing for a fly with my cat?

-What do I ask the airline about bringing a cat onboard?
+What do I ask the airline about taking a cat on an airplane?

-When should I book a pet plane ticket?
+When should I book a plane ticket for a cat?

 What are the travel documents my vet has to prep?